OPCFoundation/UA-CloudCommander/README.md

 # UA Cloud Commander

 A cross-platform OPC UA cloud command & control reference implementation leveraging MQTT and Kafka.
-It runs in a Docker container and executing commands, reads and writes on on-prem OPC UA servers from the cloud.
+It runs in a Docker container and executes OPC UA commands, reads and writes OPC UA variables and supports Historical Data Access (HDA) for on-prem OPC UA servers from the cloud.

 ## Configuration